richarddelome/density_metrics/README.md

 I checked my calculations with this [paper](https://arxiv.org/pdf/2005.01167.pdf) which is pretty much the only one that has computed population weighted density estimates at country level, using the worldpop dataset.
 I found very similar numbers so I assumed this should work for the other datasets.
 But maybe this is not the case and we should use custom methods for each dataset?
 I don't know.

 In "outputs", besides the raw numbers, you can find :
-- A big file with all the clean results in one place.
+- A big file with all the cleaned results in one place.
 - A similar file specifically for Europe, with estimates for all NUTS regions at each level
 - A similar file for the US, with estimates for each county.
 Weirdly, thus one has very similar results across datasets.
 - An excel file with comparisons of the metric across scales and dataset